Frizame/Veilbound/README.md

 ---

-In **Phantom Chase**, the constant cycle of **exploring**, **capturing Phantoms**, **absorbing their essence**, and **upgrading your abilities** drives the gameplay forward.
+In **Veilbound**, the constant cycle of **exploring**, **capturing Phantoms**, **absorbing their essence**, and **upgrading your abilities** drives the gameplay forward.
 The evolving challenges and adaptive environments ensure that each hunt feels unique, with players steadily growing in power and expertise as they capture increasingly elusive Phantoms.